hazelcast/hazelcast-openshift/README.md

 ## Local Docker images

 During the development process, a very common use case is to build locally own Docker images and run them on Minishift.
-E.g. you may want to build on top of the Hazelcast OpenShift image and check if it works, or you may want to create a seprate application and check how it interacts with Hazelcast when deployed together on OpenShift.
+For example, you may want to create a separate application on top of the Hazelcast OpenShift image and check if it works, or you may want to create a seprate application and check how it interacts with Hazelcast when deployed together on OpenShift.

 Minishift is provided together with Docker Engine and Docker Registry.